chenB-Y/Calculate/README.md

 ![image](https://github.com/chenB-Y/Calculate/assets/129218828/bf9503b0-cad1-449c-be9c-576f45428755)

-This project demonstrates a calculator application implemented using Java for the server-side logic and HTML, CSS, and JavaScript for the client-side interface.
+This project demonstrates a calculator application implemented using Java and OOP for the server-side logic.
+And HTML, CSS, and JavaScript for the client-side interface.
 The client-server model is used to allow multiple clients to perform calculations through a web-based interface.

 ## Table of Contents